DenJens/Hangfire.Documentation/tutorials/send-email.rst

        /* ... */
    }

 You can see the logging is working when you add a new breakpoint in LogFailureAttribute class inside method OnStateApplied

-If you like to use any of common logger and you do not need to do anything.
-Let's take NLog as an example.
+If you would like to use any of the common logger; you do not need to do anything.
+Let us take NLog as an example.
 Install NLog (current version: 4.2.3)

 .. code-block:: powershell